 Girl Scouts provides girls ages 5-17 with activities that build leadership skills, financial literacy, healthy relationships, STEM (science, technology, engineering, and math) and outdoor skills in a unique all-girl environment that gives girls confidence to reach their fullest potential.
 Programming includes:

-In 2008, Girl Scouts of the USA redefined the Girl Scout program as the Girl Scout Leadership Experience (GLSE), defining three Keys and aligning those to 15 Outcomes, with Girl Scout "Journeys," an award-winning curriculum, becoming the foundation of the program.
+In 2008, Girl Scouts of the USA redefined the Girl Scout program as the Girl Scout Leadership Experience (GLSE) with Girl Scout "Journeys," an award-winning curriculum, becoming the foundation of the program.
 This program model allows for Girl Scouts to create a consistent, high-quality, and highly relevant program to all girls.
+In 2016, Girl Scouts simplified the national program model to tell a more succinct and consistent story about the impact of Girl Scouting on girls.

 The flexibility of the Girl Scout program allows flexibility for girls and adults to participate in the way they chose.
 Girls and volunteers choose how, when, and where they want to participate.
 This model allows the organization to continue to serve girls in traditional scouting and allows us to grow in new ways as well.